Application Deadline March 1, 2022 @ 11:59 PM EST

 Real-World Applicability All funded activities should generate resources, evidence or ideas that can be applied feasibly in the U.S. health care system.
 Variations in practice patterns or disparities in care (e.g., demographics, socioeconomic status and type of insurance) should also be acknowledged.

-Patient-Centered Decision-Making Value assessment tools create opportunities to support patient-centered decision-making if patients and other stakeholders are able to review and customize value information based on that all potential consequences of care should be presented in a transparent and disaggregated form, such as in an “impact inventory table.”(Sanders 2016) Additionally, all criteria should be quantified and included in assessments if possible.
+Patient-Centered Decision-Making Value assessment tools create opportunities to support patient-centered decision-making if patients and other stakeholders are able to review and customize value information based on their own preferences.

 Addressing Uncertainty Tools or frameworks that assess care value should adequately explain and address all sources of uncertainty (e.g., in parameter selection, decision process, measurement) and conduct and present relevant sensitivity and scenario analyses.

-- Eligible applicants should be affiliated with an academic institution in the United States, U.S. patient group or organization focused on improving health equity in the U.S.
+Eligible applicants (or collaborators) should be affiliated with an academic institution in the United States, U.S. patient group or organization focused on improving health equity in the U.S.

-Recipients of Challenge Awards will be honored and asked to present their winning papers at a public forum in 2021.
-Awards will be given in the following amounts:
+Recipients of Challenge Awards may be asked to present their winning papers at a public forum.
+Awards will be given in the following amounts.

 - The winner will receive $50,000